CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: AUTHOR CONTRIBUTIONS

-\section{Author contributions}
+\section{AUTHOR CONTRIBUTIONS}

-KYC and SF conceived the study.
-KK and SK fabricated sMTJs.
-KK and QC developed the initial sMTJ-based circuits with KS.
-KK and QC ran the sMTJ experiments used in this work.
-NS developed the ASAP7 synthesis flow, ran SPICE simulations, obtained benchmarks.
-KK wrote the initial draft of the manuscript with NS and KYC.
+KYC and SF conceived and supervised the study.
+NSS developed the ASAP7 synthesis flow, ran SPICE simulations, and performed circuit-level experiments with sMTJs along with KK, QC and KS.
+KK, SK, SF and HO fabricated sMTJs.
+KK, QC, and SK ran the device-level sMTJ experiments.
 NAA, SN, TH have implemented the FPGA design for the learning and inference experiments.
-All authors have discussed the results and participated in writing the manuscript.
-KYC supervised the study.
+All authors have discussed the results and participated in writing and improving the manuscript.

-\section{Competing interests}
+\section{COMPETING INTERESTS}